nephics/linger/README.md

 The pubsub (publish-subscribe) functionality distribute messages from publishers to subscribers (both fan-in and fan-out).
 It can be used in situations where message notification is needed, e.g., for delivering status updates, or change notifications.

+Linger can act as an HTTP/HTTPS endpoint for [Amazon SNS notifications](http://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.html).
+SNS subscriptions are automatically confirmed, and the subscription notification is discarded.
+Incoming SNS notifications are otherwise treated as normal messages.

 The Linger server is implemented in Python 3 using a non-blocking, single-threaded [Tornado web server](http://www.tornadoweb.org/).

 The code and documentation is licensed under the Apache License v2.0, see more in the LICENSE file.